XTBJ/RL-Algorithms/README.md

 ## Requirements

-Use 'pip install -r requirements.txt' to install the following requirements:
+Use `pip install -r requirements.txt` to install the following requirements: